"

 Figure 16.31.
 Contour Symbols / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

-If a contour symbol is used a finish designator may also be shown.
-Finish designators are letter designation that appear above, or below, the contour symbol.
-These letters designate what method should be used to shape the final weld:
+In cases when a contour symbol is used, a finish designator may also be shown.
+Finish designators are letters that appear above or below the contour symbol to designate what method should be used to shape the final weld:

-Grinding and machining are the most common methods of achieving a given contour.
-If a U is present for unspecified, any method may be used.
+Grinding and machining are the most commonly indicated methods for achieving a given contour.
 If no finish designator is shown, any method may also be used, or the weld may be acceptable without further finishing if the contour is correct.

 Image of a welding symbol with weld all around symbol and field weld symbol labeled.
 The two symbols are described in the text below the image.